The purpose of this guide is to give you an introduction to the world of guest posting.

 - focus on social media marketing and paid ads (PPC)

 - simply want to focus on other marketing activities

-The evolution of one guest post
+The evolution of a guest post

-- Generating post ideas – now that you know what your potential customers want to read about you can come up with a few title ideas.
+- Generating post ideas – now that you know what your potential customers want to read about, you can come up with a few title ideas.

-- Researching of potential guest blogs – in this step, you should do a research of potential blogs that accept guest posts.
+- Researching potential guest blogs – in this step, you should do a research of potential blogs that accept guest posts.
 There are many ways of searching for blogs.

 - Contacting editors with your ideas – write a pitch and send your ideas to the editors on sites you want to be featured on.

 - Writing the post if accepted – follow the guidelines they give you and write the post on time.